barotto/IBMulator/README.md

 'extra' folder and put it in an empty floppy disk; insert the floppy disk in your PS/1 and launch the executable: it will create the ROM image on the floppy disk
-2. open your PS/1 model 2011, extract the EPROMs and read them with an EPROM reader (you also need to merge the 2 halves in 1 file, or 4 in 2 if you got an non-US model)
+2. or open your PS/1 model 2011, extract the EPROMs and read them with an EPROM reader (you also need to merge the 2 halves in 1 file, or 4 in 2 if you got an non-US model)
-3. scour the Internet (I know that there is at least the italian version of the ROM out there...).
+3. or scour the Internet (I know that there is at least the italian version of the ROM out there...).

 Launch IBMulator.
 A window will inform you that the file ibmulator.ini has